Review PTC Prerequisites and Installation Script

 Zscaler Client Connector (ZCC): ZCC must be deployed on all developer workstations that will be part of the PTC solution.
 ZCC routes network traffic through Zscaler for inspection.

-Z-Tunnel mode and SSL inspection (Zscaler): PTC depends on ZIA being able to SSL-inspect the HTTPS flows to the public registries you intercept, so URL filtering can redirect those requests to Artifactory.
-Whether your Zscaler Client Connector tunnel mode and forwarding path support that for your OS and policy set is determined by Zscaler, not JFrog.
-JFrog’s lab validation and the ZIA walkthrough in this document were exercised with Z-Tunnel 2.0; your tenant may use Z-Tunnel 1.0 or 2.0 per Zscaler’s guidance and your administrator’s design—do not treat “2.0 only” as a product requirement from JFrog.
-Confirm tunnel choice, traffic forwarding, and SSL inspection eligibility with Zscaler’s documentation and your Zscaler team—for example About Z-Tunnel 1.0 and Z-Tunnel 2.0.
-If SSL inspection cannot be applied to the relevant client traffic, the redirect flow described here will not work as intended.
+Z-Tunnel Mode and SSL Inspection (Zscaler): PTC depends on ZIA being able to SSL-inspect the HTTPS flows to the public registries you intercept so URL filtering can redirect those requests to Artifactory.
+Confirm tunnel mode, forwarding behavior, and SSL inspection eligibility with Zscaler.
+For example, see About Z-Tunnel 1.0 and Z-Tunnel 2.0.
+If SSL inspection cannot be applied to the relevant client traffic, the redirect flow will not work as intended.

-CA certificate: The Zscaler CA certificate is already distributed to the developer machine by ZCC.
+CA Certificate: The Zscaler CA certificate is already distributed to the developer machine by ZCC.
 However, some package managers and applications still need the certificate in an application-specific trust store or PEM path.
-MDM is optional: use MDM (e.g., Intune, Jamf), other deployment tooling, or controlled manual steps—especially for labs and pilots.
+MDM is optional: use MDM (for example, Intune and Jamf), other deployment tooling, or controlled manual steps, especially for labs and pilots.
 At enterprise scale, automated distribution is strongly recommended.
 The certificate file must be copied to a location with user-level read access, not a root-only location (see Before Step 2: Verify trust stores for your package clients for details).

 Workstation install scripts, environment variables, OS coverage, MDM notes, and “configure without the script” minimums are maintained in the repository README under scripts/ (see Installation Script).